The large-time and vanishing-noise limits for entropy production in nondegenerate diffusions: Abstract

 \section{Abstract}

 We investigate the behaviour of a family of entropy production functionals associated to stochastic differential equations of the form

 where~$b$ is a globally Lipschitz nonconservative vector field keeping the system out of equilibrium, with emphasis on the large-time limit and then the vanishing-noise limit.
 Different members of the family correspond to different choices of boundary terms.
-We use techniques from the theory of semigroups and from semiclassical analysis to reduce the description of the asymptotic behaviour of the functional to the study of the leading eigenvalue of a quadratic approximation of a deformation of the infinitesimal generator near critical points of~$V$.
-Our analysis yields a law of large numbers and a local large deviation principle which does not depend on the choice of boundary terms and which exhibits a Gallavotti--Cohen symmetry. \begin{description} \item[Keywords:] time reversal, large deviations, leading eigenvalue, Feynmann--Kac semigroup, semiclassical limit \item[MSC2010:] 82C31, 82C35, 60H10, 47D08 \end{description}
+Our analysis yields a law of large numbers and a local large deviation principle which does not depend on the choice of boundary terms and which exhibits a Gallavotti--Cohen symmetry.
+We use techniques from the theory of semigroups and from semiclassical analysis to reduce the description of the asymptotic behaviour of the functional to the study of the leading eigenvalue of a quadratic approximation of a deformation of the infinitesimal generator near critical points of~$V$. \\